remnrem/luna-doc/docs/ref/ms.md

 luna  s.lst -s MS peaks=peaks.edf gfp-th=1 npeaks=5000 pmin=-200 pmax=200
 ```

-The aggregated EDF `peaks.edf` is therefore a temporary that contains data (peaks) from multiple individuals (in this case, 130 individuals
+The aggregated EDF `peaks.edf` is therefore a temporary file that contains data (peaks) from multiple individuals (in this case, 130 individuals
 from `s.lst`).
 Because it is only used in the `MS` analysis, we set the sample rate (arbitrarily) to 1 Hz.
 As a sanity check, as we
-extracted 5000 peaks for each of 130 individuals, we expect a total of 650,000 observations for the subequent EEG microstate clustering.
+extracted 5000 peaks for each of 130 individuals, we expect a total of 650,000 observations for the subsequent EEG microstate clustering.
 Indeed,
 this is what we observe (i.e. assuming a

 ```